 Reseau Association Khnifiss

-Tetra Tech/WA BICC-USAID-funded Programme
+Tetra Tech/WA BICC-USAID-funded Programme.

 28. The Secretariat noted that representatives of these bodies could still attend the meeting as visitors, but would not be able to participate in discussions.

 29. In addition, the Secretariat reported that the following organizations listed in paragraph 7 would not be attending the meeting, and would also be deleted from the list: